vshymanskyy/TinyGSM/README.md

 Your donations will be spent for:
 - Covering cellular network expences
 - Buying new hardware and modems for integration
-- Bounty Budget (to reward other developers for contributing into TinyGSM)
+- Bounty Budget (to reward other developers for their contributions)

 ## Getting Started